aiven/devportal/docs/platform/concepts/tls-ssl-certificates.rst

 Most of our services use a browser-recognized CA certificate, but there are exceptions:

-- **Aiven for PostgreSQL®** requires the CA certificate to connect.
+- **Aiven for PostgreSQL®** requires the Aiven project CA certificate to connect when using `verify-ca` or `verify-full` as sslmode.
+The first mode requires the client to verify that the server certificate is actually emitted by the Aiven CA, while the second provides maximum security by performing HTTPS-like validation on the hostname as well.
+The default sslmode, `require`, ensures TLS is used when connecting to the database, but does not verify the server certificate.
+For more information, see the `PostgreSQL documentation <https://www.postgresql.org/docs/current/libpq-ssl.html#LIBPQ-SSL-SSLMODE-STATEMENTS>`_

-- **Aiven for Apache Kafka®** requires the CA certificate, and also the client key and certificate.
+- **Aiven for Apache Kafka®** requires the Aiven project CA certificate, and also the client key and certificate.

 For these services you can :doc:`../howto/download-ca-cert` from the service overview page.